by Randall CraigFiled in: Blog, Communication, CRM, Make It Happen Tipsheet, ViewpointTagged as: Email, Marketing

 Picture this scene from a few decades ago: you’re working in your office, and your assistant bursts in, with an important announcement: You’ve received… a FAX!
 The correspondence was critically important – and you were too.

 Then a few years later, the FAX was replaced by AOL’s chirpy voice, announcing to all, “You’ve got mail!”

-Consider this the eulogy for traditional email: in five years it will no longer exist.
-Consider:
+Consider this the eulogy for traditional email: will it still be around in five years?
+Some evidence:

 What might email look like in a five years?
 Or rather, what must happen for email to survive?

 The cost of email must transfer from the receiver to the sender.
 As it will be unlikely that this will happen everywhere, look for the move to a two-tier email system.
 The first tier would be a trusted, authenticated, non-reputiable, sender-pay system, with practically no spam and an exceptionally high open rate; businesses would deliver invoices, account status, and other secure correspondence.
 And users would be able to see their email with complete formatting, pictures, forms, and some built-in functionality.
 The second tier would be a shadow of the current system, but relegated to an even lower priority for ISPs (and consumers), as the economic justification for email filtering (ISPs) or wading through the spam (consumers) would no longer would exist.